China virus fears grow as human transmission and fourth death confirmed

 The scare brought back bad memories of Severe Acute Respiratory Syndrome (SARS), another coronavirus that broke out in China in 2002/2003, resulting in the death of nearly 800 people in global pandemic.

-As of Tuesday, 223 people had been diagnosed globally, with all but a handful in China, and most of them in Wuhan, a city of 11 million people, though there have been a few isolated cases confirmed in other cities, notably Beijing and Shanghai.

-There were also two cases identified in Thailand, one in Japan and one in South Korea, and health authorities around the world have begun to step up screening of travelers arriving from China.
+Health authorities around the world have begun to step up screening of travelers arriving from China.
+Two cases have already been identified in Thailand, one in Japan and one in South Korea, while the Philippines reported on Tuesday its first suspected case.

 Wuhan Municipal Health Commission confirmed a fourth fatality on Tuesday, disclosing that an 89-year-old man who had underlying health issues, including heart disease, died on Jan.
 19.